ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.dwd/README.md

 * (Apollon77) Fix issue on deleting old objects

 ### 2.7.1 (2021-01-19)
-* (Apollon77) Make sure to end process when no data could be received
+* (Apollon77) Make sure to end the process when no data could be received

 ### 2.7.0 (2021-01-18)
 * (Apollon77) restructure code to not exit before really done with setting all states
-* (Apollon77) js-controller 2.0 is now required at minimum
+* (Apollon77) js-controller 2.0 is now required at the minimum

 ### 2.6.1 (2021-01-16)
 * (wendy2702) correct Region "Leer"